Subcutaneous Transmitter (A3049)

 Figure: A2049 Part Numbering Scheme.
 Click on the large boxes to jump to tables listing letter codes and options.

 See our Electrode Catalog for a list of terminations and of depth electrodes to which our terminations can be attached.
-See our Flexible Leads table for a description of our several types of insulated, helical steel leads.
-See our Antennas table for a description of the various types of antenna we can deploy on our implants.
+See our Lead Table for a description of our several types of insulated, helical steel leads.
+See our Antenna Table for a description of the various types of antenna we can deploy on our implants.
 The table below lists the A3028 primary version codes.
 Battery capacities are usually expressed in units of mA-hr.
 We convert to μA-dy so it is easier to divide the capacity by the active current and obtain the operating life in days.
 We give frequency response in Hertz, sample rate in samples per second, and dynamic range of each input in millivolts.
 The operating life is the minimum time for which a newly-made transmitter will operate continuously.
 The shelf life is the time the transmitter can remain turned off in storage and still retain 90% of its operating life.
 Input resistance is either 10 MΩ or 20 MΩ, see Amplifiers.

 Version Inputs X Y Battery